DanElias/Parallax/README.md

 # Parallax
-Web Application usinf Databases for Mariana Sala I.A.P.
+Web Application using Databases,PHP,JavaScript and HTML5 for Mariana Sala I.A.P.
 Querétaro, México.